nridwan/elysian-realm/README.md

 ### Permission Management
 - GET `/api/admin/permissions` - List all permissions
 - POST `/api/admin/permissions` - Create new permission

+## Docker Architecture

+This project includes a complete Docker setup with four services:

+1. **PostgreSQL Database** - For data persistence
+2. **Jaeger** - For distributed tracing and monitoring
+3. **Backend API** - ElysiaJS application with optimized Docker image
+4. **Frontend** - React application served by Nginx with optimized Docker image

+The production Docker images are optimized for size and security:
+- Both backend and frontend use Bun for building and running the applications
+- Backend uses a multi-stage build with Bun Alpine image
+- Frontend uses a multi-stage build with Bun for building and Nginx Alpine for serving static files
+- Non-root users for security
+- Health checks for all services
+- Proper caching strategies

 ## Type Safety